Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 - **Channel Code**: Three (3) alphanumerical characters, following the FDSN guidelines of August 2000.

 ##### Alternative Formats
-The IRIS DMC recommends the use of the TileDB or Zarr formats over the ASDF format.
-The TileDB and Zarr format can both conveniently be used
+The IRIS DMC recommends the use of the TileDB or Zarr formats over the HDF5 based format like the ASDF format.
+The TileDB and Zarr format can both conveniently be used to store the waveform data

 ### Catalog Information
 The catalog information